skellis46/slipbox/improvisation and the threshold of the self.md

 - [[consciousness-as-such]]

-"Perhaps we shouldn't find it surprising that people regularly experience spaceless and timeless states in meditation, embodied as a "oneness" that no longer takes on the character of being a separate "self."
+> Perhaps we shouldn't find it surprising that people regularly experience spaceless and timeless states in meditation, embodied as a "oneness" that no longer takes on the character of being a separate "self."
 All three of these perceptions—space, time, and self— have been revealed by neuroscience and physics to be a distortion of what we now understand to be the underlying physical reality.
-These perceptions can even be considered illusions in one sense of the word."
+These perceptions can even be considered illusions in one sense of the word.
 (Annaka Harris, Meditation and Reality) <https://annakaharris.com/meditation-and-reality/>

 > Carhart-Harris's work on the entropic brain is mentioned a lot in the Unraveling the Dream documentary and this is where things get properly interesting.
 The hypothesis which is laid out in [the original 2014 Frontiers paper](https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2014.00020/full) and then revisited in the [sciencedirect.com](https://www.sciencedirect.com/) paper titled  [The entropic brain -- revisited](https://www.sciencedirect.com/science/article/abs/pii/S0028390818301175) proposes that psilocybin and LSD throw a spanner into the brain's prediction machinery.
 The priors loosen and the top down predictions get weaker.
 The raw sensory information starts to matter more than the model.
 And the _self_ which is itself just another prediction your brain is running becomes more optional.